codeclimate/codeclimate-rubocop/config/contents/naming/ascii_identifiers.md

-This cop checks for non-ascii characters in identifier and constant names.
+Checks for non-ascii characters in identifier and constant names.
 Identifiers are always checked and whether constants are checked can be controlled using AsciiConstants config.